 '''

-raise instance
+raise Instance

 '''

-In the first form, instance must be an instance of Class or of a class derived from it.
-The second form is a shorthand for:
+In the first form, Class must be an instance of type or of a class derived from it.
+The first form is a shorthand for:

 '''

-raise instance.class, instance
+raise Class()

 '''

 A class in an except clause is compatible with an exception if it is the same class or a base class thereof (but not the other way around - an except clause listing a derived class is not compatible with a base class).
 For example, the following code will print B, C, D in that order: